wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 Added Option to Filter by Custom Meta Field Value Added Option to set the Thumb width
 Added Option to set the Excerpt length
+Added Option to display posts in a dropdown in frontend

 = 1.0.1 =
 Updated readme.txt